 Once again, another aspect relating to the Emotional Intelligence of a leader: empathy and patience.
 Collaborative leaders must understand their employees.
 During the transformation, conflict is unavoidable since there could be opposite opinions/ideas among peers, the leader’s role is to balance the workforce and treat conflict as a chance for breakthrough and innovation.

 The process as a whole takes time and effort as it requires a large number of participants, sometimes the whole company, therefore, collaborative leaders need to keep the atmosphere calm and responsive.

 Tips for a successful collaborative leadership

 Identify the silos of any department and eliminate them by collaboration between personnel.
 Silos reduce your overall efficiency, negatively affect relationships between peers and stop your organisation from achieving your goals.
-Collaborative leadership prevents silos, helps you carry out your project without any frictions.
+Collaborative leadership prevents silos, helps you carry out your project without any friction.

 Blur the experience gaps and operate as if every member were peers.
 The purpose of collaborative leadership is to value the ideas and opinions of team members.
-Giving everyone a possibility to contribute to the project.
+Giving everyone the possibility to contribute to the project.

-Start off with a system or a process for communication and coordination.
+Start with a system or a process for communication and coordination.
 Leaders must ensure that the operation is transparent and logically divided.
 Guarantee your employees with help, make sure they understand the expectations as well as the target achievements.